People Like Us

 Sibylla watched Balian practice his swordsmanship with Almaric.
 She admired the strong bodies and tensing muscles displayed before her.
 Her eyes wandered along their bodies weighing Almaric's much larger physique against Balian's slender one.
 She smiled in satisfaction as she planned for tonight.

 Her hands clapped together loudly as she called out for her servants.
 They rushed into the room to do their mistress' biding.
 Their heads nodded as they listened to her plans then quickly scattered to put them into motion.

 The princess allowed her thoughts to wander.
-She closed her eyes seeing the night come to what she saw as its inevitable ending.
-Her lips turned up into smile that had the servant girl's hand shaking.
+She closed her eyes seeing the night come to its inevitable ending.
+Her curled into the smile, which caused servant girl's hands to shake.

-She stood dressed in some flowing white gown and from the evening sun silhouetting her body through the shear material, little if anything else.
-Balian had heard different accounts regarding the state of her marriage to Guy of Lusignan.
+She stood dressed in some flowing white gown and from the evening sun silhouetting her body through the shear material, little else.
+Balian had heard different accounts regarding her marriage to Guy of Lusignan.
 He didn't care which were true and which were not as he had no intent to cuckold any man.
-What he might have done to give Sibylla the impression that he would welcome her advances he wasn't sure.
+What he might have done to give Sibylla the impression he would welcome her advances he wasn't sure.